 Office-to-retail and residential conversion delivering the Calzedonia store fit-out with three high-spec apartments above, preserving the original façade.

-View Case Study →Use these area-specific guide pages to move from broad research into the main build routes people compare in Knightsbridge SW7.
+View Case Study →Use these area-specific guide pages to move from broad research into the main build routes people compare in Knightsbridge SW1X and SW7.

 The boundary between Westminster and the Royal Borough of Kensington and Chelsea runs roughly along the Brompton Road.
 Properties north of the Brompton Road (Lowndes Square, Cadogan Place, Pont Street) generally fall under Westminster.
 Properties south (Brompton Road, Ennismore Gardens) generally fall under RBKC.
 Our architects know exactly which authority governs each street.